dgw2jr/MyRefactorings/README.md

 # MyRefactorings
 A collection of VS2015 code refactorings

-MoveTypeToFile - Moves a type to its own file MakePublic - Makes a type public
+MoveTypeToFile - Moves a type to its own file<br />
+MakePublic - Makes a type public